-Retail brokerage was still all about image because it was more client facing, but sales ultimately boils down to a trust and relational game so that “clean cut” superficiality started to wear off and a beard was seen more as a look of wisdom from people who have weathered rocky markets.
+Retail brokerages were still all about image because they were more client facing, but sales ultimately boiled down to a trust and relational game.
+So much that the “close cut” superficiality started to wear off and a beard was seen more as a look of wisdom from people who have weathered rocky markets.

 You needed that during the 2008 meltdown.

-During your career (or just starting out with one), have you asked yourself these questions?
+During your career (or if you're just starting out with one), have you asked yourself these questions?